NikhilSingh07/cognitiveAssessment/README.md

 ### 5. Set up the database

-     5.1.
-Create a PostgreSQL database.
+      1. Create a PostgreSQL database.
+      2. Open the 'database.sql'file in the 'backend/database' directory.
+      3. Copy the content of database.sql.
+      4. Open your PostgreSQL command line or a tool like pgAdmin.
+      5. Paste and execute the SQL code to create the necessary tables and setup the database.
-     5.2.
-Update the database configuration in the config folder.
+      6. Update the database configuration in the config folder.